Paulette-Zaldivar-Flores/Flicklist/README.md

-# FlickList 🏼🎬
+# FlickList 🎬
-> A movie app that allows you search, save and rate movies tou have watched.
+> A movie app that allows you search, save and rate movies you have watched.
 > Live demo [_here_](https://flickster.netlify.app/).